ironhack-labs/lab-express-spotify/readme.md

 To avoid making our API keys public, we don't want to add and commit them.
 We'll use a package named `dotenv` for that.

-It is imported at the very beginning of `app.js`.
+This package is imported at the very beginning of `app.js`.
 All that is left to do is to add your keys in the `.env` file.
+So go ahead and create a `.env` file in the `starter-code` folder and paste the following lines there, replacing the text with your credentials.

 ```
 CLIENT_ID=your clientId goes here